ryerex1/ryerex1/README.md

 - 👋 Hi, I’m @ryerex1
-- 👀 I’m interested in disruptive innovation, and right now crypto has caught my fancy.
+- 👀 I love building stuff.
-- 🌱 I really enjoy coding in VBA.
-I’m also currently learning more about blockchain.
+- 🌱 My most recent project has been in React.
+I also really enjoy coding in Excel VBA.
-- 💞️ I’m looking to collaborate on any beginner projects.
+- 💞️ I’d love to collaborate on any cool projects or little game ideas.
-- 📫 How to reach me: reillyxu@gmail.com
+- 📫 How to reach me: reillyxu [at] gmail [dot] com

 <!---
 ryerex1/ryerex1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.